 Why?
 Because I believe we can achieve a better result with that frame of mind.
 For two reasons.
 First, because we’re not resigned to settling—in which case, we’d probably just be settling for less.
 That’s why I’m never disappointed when settlement negotiations fall through—I’m energized.
 Because I know how to take cases to trial, and win.

 Second, because I believe that, fundamentally, trial experience makes one a better lawyer because it teaches you how to “litigate backwards.”
 If a lawyer has never been involved in a trial, how does he know which pieces of information are most critical to gather during the early stages of the case?
 Or which witnesses to interview?
 Taking cases all the way to the end gives you extraordinary perspective on how you should be handling them from the beginning.
 I have that perspective, and I bring it to bear with all of my cases.

-But I suppose I’ve always had that frame of mind.
+I’m built different.
+I was raised differently—both personally and professionally.
 At my core, I’m helpful, I’m driven by an abiding sense of right and wrong, and I enjoy working in service of the greater good.

 That’s the value system with which I continue practice law.
 I don’t just take cases because there might be a payday at the end of them.
 I take cases because I care about what happened to you.
 Because I’m offended by it.
 And because I want to help make it right.